AggamR/brainfuck-compiler/README.md

 # brainfuck-compiler
-a compiler for brainfuck to c
+a compiler that compiles brainfuck to c.